An Overview of Taxes in Florida

 The Florida Property Tax

 The Florida constitution reserves all revenue from property taxes for local governments—the state itself doesn't use any of this money.
 Property taxes are based on the "just value" or market value of properties as assessed by a local appraiser on Jan.
 1 of each year.
-Increases in value are limited to 3 percent of the previous year's assessment or the Consumer Price Index (CPI) in Florida, whichever is less.
+Increases in value are limited to 3% of the previous year's assessment or the Consumer Price Index (CPI) in Florida, whichever is less.
 This limitation is known as the "Save Our Homes" cap.

 Property Tax Exemptions